 There are moments when you just can’t run to the store and need an emergency paint/craft/keep the kids busy plan.
-La Jolla Girl REALLY wanted to paint, so I went online and found this recipe.
+My 4-year-old REALLY wanted to paint, so I went online and found this recipe for homemade watercolor paints.
 I had all of the ingredients, so it’s highly likely that you have them too.
 Here is the recipe, though I adapted the process at little bit.

 - 4 tbsp baking soda